James-9703/testing/README.md

+I understand—sometimes copy-pasting markdown can mess up the formatting depending on the editor or platform you're using (e.g., GitHub, VS Code, or a plain text editor).
+The issue might be related to inconsistent line breaks, indentation, or how the markdown renderer interprets the text.
+Let’s fix this by ensuring the markdown is clean, portable, and renders correctly across platforms.
+Below is the README again, formatted with proper markdown syntax, consistent spacing, and no extraneous characters.
+I’ll also add some notes on how to ensure it displays correctly.
+User Activity Monitoring System (UAM)
 This project is a User Activity Monitoring (UAM) system built using Apache Kafka, PostgreSQL, ksqlDB, and Docker.
 It tracks user activities, monitors sudo commands, detects security violations, and logs events for auditing purposes.
 The system leverages Kafka for real-time data streaming, ksqlDB for stream processing, PostgreSQL for persistent storage, and Prometheus for monitoring.
 Features